DoomDuck/transcendence/doc/contributing.md

 Changes should not be made directly to main but should be passed through pull requests to prevent having errors

+## Language

+Through out the project's comments, pull requests, variable names all should be made in English

 ## Code convention

 Naming: